BG Heidi J. Hoyle

 Commandant, U.S. Army Ordnance School

-Brigadier General Wilson holds a Bachelor of Science Degree in Business Administration and a Master of Science Degree in General Administration and a Master of Science Degree in National Security and Strategic Studies.
+Brigadier General Hoyle holds a Bachelor of Science Degree in Engineering Management, a Master of Science Degree in Systems Engineering, and a Master of Science Degree in National Security and Resource Strategy.